psu-libraries/researcher-metadata/README.md

     - open_access_locations

 1. **Google Scholar** - We scrape Google Scholar via ScraperAPI to enrich faculty citation metrics and per-publication citation counts.
-This import runs on demand.
+This import runs monthly.
+It is important to conserve ScraperAPI credits used per-request.
+These credits reset every month.
 See the [Google Scholar Integration](#google-scholar-integration) section for details.
 We import the following types of data:
     - `google_scholar_id`, `google_scholar_h_index`, `google_scholar_citation_total` (user-level)
     - `google_scholar_citation_count` (publication-level)